indrajithi/time-spark/README.md

 # spark_data_analysis

-A small python package for time seriese analysis on Spark.
+A small python package for time series analysis on Spark.
 ![rate-of-change-plot](plt.png)

+# You can do the following:
+* Load data from multiple CSV files in to Spark RDD
+* Create a data structure with selected columns for time series analysis.
+* Apply Savitzky Golay filtering algorithm for data smoothing.
+* Fit a polynomial function of Nth order to the entire data or its subset.
+* Find the derivative and rate of increase or decrease of the data.

-## Note: This project is still in developent stage.
+## Note: This project is in development stage.